HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ```
     0  1  2  3  4  5  6  7  8  9  10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31
    :--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:
-   : BV      ( 0x23 ): 0                                                   : a         : b         :
+   : BV      ( 0x23 ): r      : 0                                          : a         : b         :
    :-----------------:-----------------------------------------------------------------------------:
 ```

 #### Description

 The branch vectored instruction performs an unconditional branch by adding the offset register in "a" shifted by two bits to the base address in register in "b".
 The result is interpreted as an instruction address in the current code segment.
 This unconditional jump allows to reach the entire code address range.
 If code translation is disabled, the resulting offset is the absolute physical address.
+In addition, the current instruction offset + 4 is stored in "r".

 Since the BV instruction is a segment base relative branch, a branch to page with a different privilege level is possible.
 A branch from a lower level to a higher level result in an instruction protection trap.
 A branch from a higher privilege to a lower privilege level result in the privilege level adjusted in the status register.
 Otherwise, the privilege level remains unchained.